sisihagen/website/content/en/blog/2019/09/amazonia-and-the-arsonists.md

 title: "Amazonia and the Arsonists"
 date: 2019-09-02
 tags: "Society"
+geo: "Asia"
+draft: false
 shorttext: "The fires in Amazonia are using politicians to consecrate, while unscrupulous traders are the causes and profiteers."
-draft: false
 lang: en
 cover: "society"
 ---